-We began to manufacture and sell two API products, Recombinant Human Insulin, or RHI API, and porcine insulin API, as a result of our acquisition of Merck Sharpe & Dohme's, or Merck's, API manufacturing business in Éragny-sur-Epte, France, or the Merck API Transaction, in April 2014.
-The purpose of the acquisition was to enhance our vertical integration strategy as we target certain finished products for the injectable insulin market.
+We manufacture and sell two API products, Recombinant Human Insulin, or RHI API, and porcine insulin API, as a result of our acquisition of Merck Sharpe & Dohme's, or Merck's, API manufacturing business in Éragny-sur-Epte, France, or the Merck API Transaction, in April 2014.
+The acquisition aimed to enhance our vertical integration strategy as we target certain finished products for the injectable insulin market.
 However, we continue to sell RHI API and porcine insulin API to third parties, which helps fund our vertical integration strategy.